-Framework reference Google Cloud commentary G re committed to data portability and open-source.
-Refer to our Open Cloud page for more information on Google's approach to open source.
-T 38 h.
-Confidentiality and Integrity: With respect to contracts with third parties, there may be increased risks related to the sensitivity of non-public information or access to infrastructure.
-Effective contracts typically prohibit the use and disclosure of banking organization and customer information by a third party and its subcontractors, except as necessary to provide the contracted activities or comply with legal requirements.
-If the third party receives personally identifiable information, contract provisions are important to ensure that the third party implements and maintains appropriate security measures to comply with applicable laws and regulations.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference to ensure that the third party implements and maintains appropriate security measures to comply with applicable laws and regulations.
 Another important provision is one that specifies when and how the third party will disclose, in a timely manner, information security breaches or unauthorized intrusions.
 Considerations may include the types of data stored by the third party, legal obligations for the banking organization to disclose the breach to its regulators or customers, the potential for consumer harm, or other factors.
 Such provisions typically stipulate that the data intrusion notification to the banking organization include estimates of the effects on the banking organization and its customers and specify corrective action to be taken by the third party.
 They also address the powers of each party to change security and risk management procedures and requirements and resolve any confidentiality and integrity issues arising out of shared use of facilities owned by the third party.
-Typically, such provisions stipulate whether and how often the banking organization and the third party will jointly practice incident management exercises involving unauthorized intrusions or other breaches of confidentiality and integrity. service, these updates apply to all customers at the same time.
+Typically, such provisions stipulate whether and how often the banking organization and the third party will jointly practice incident management exercises involving unauthorized intrusions or other breaches of confidentiality and integrity. advantage of the most up-to-date technology.
+Given the one-to-many nature of our service, these updates apply to all customers at the same time.
 Google will not update our security measures in a way that results in a material reduction of the security of the services.
-Refer to Row 10 on how you can configure the services to address your security and risk management requirements.
-P G (( 39 i.
-Operational Resilience and Business Continuity: Both internal and external factors or incidents (for example, natural disasters or cyber incidents) may affect a banking organization or a third party and thereby disrupt the third party's performance of the activity.
+Refer to Row 10 on how you can configure the services to address your security and risk Data Incidents (Cloud Data Processing Addendum) 39 organization or a third party and thereby disrupt the third party's performance of the activity.
 Consequently, an effective contract provides for continuation of the activity in the event of problems affecting the third party's operations, including degradations or interruptions in delivery.
-As such, it is important for the contract to address the third Service continuity Google proactively performs resilience testing, dependency identification, and mapping to find potential single points of failure, and then works proactively to correct any issues to minimize the impact of disruptions on customers.
+As such, it is important for the contract to address the third party's responsibility for appropriate controls to support operational resilience of the services, such as protecting and storing programs, backing up datasets, addressing cybersecurity issues, and maintaining current and sound business resumption and business continuity plans.
+Google proactively performs resilience testing, dependency identification, and mapping to find potential single points of failure, and then works proactively to correct any issues to minimize the impact of disruptions on customers.
 Services at Google are continuously monitored for their availability and graded against their SLO metrics.
-More information is available in our Infrastructure Design for Availability and Resilience whitepaper .
-B
+More information is available in our Infrastructure Design for Availability and Resilience whitepaper.
+Google will implement a business continuity plan for the Services, review and test it at least annually and ensure it remains current with industry standards.
+Regulated entities can review our plan and testing results.
+More information on the reliability of the Services is available on our Google Cloud Help Business Continuity and Disaster Recovery